 Many teachers nanny over the summer.
 While occasionally babysitting kids weekly or monthly during the school year is great, many prefer to get full-time nannying jobs in the summer.
 There are tons of families looking for nannies.
 After all, school is out and the kids are at home – but the parents still need to go to work.

 Nannying can consist of bringing the kids to activities, the pool or park, making them lunch, overall just making sure they are safe and taken care for while having a fun time.

 <a href="https://www.moneylogue.com/5-fantastic-summer-jobs-for-teachers/" target="_BLANK"><img src="https://www.moneylogue.com/wp-content/uploads/teacher-summer-job.jpg" alt="Summer Jobs for Teachers"></a>

 Just because you’re out of the classroom, doesn’t mean you should slack on your grammar skills.
 Sure, maybe the only sentences you are writing are texts to your friends.
 But while abbreviations and shortcuts are okay when texting, they definitely aren’t okay in the classroom.

 So why not try your hand at being a proofreader?

 You have the comfort of working from home and get paid to read and proofread others’ work.
 Here are some sites you can check out to get started:

-Part-time jobs during the summer is a great way for teachers to make money and try out something new.
+Summer jobs are a great way for teachers to make money and try out something new.
 It’s also a great way to meet people and learn new things that they can implement in their classrooms in the fall!
 It still gives them a routine (because teachers do like their routine) while still being flexible enough for them to enjoy their summer to the fullest!